-Elderly people are also significantly more likely to sustain severe injuries upon falling.
-Resulting injuries often take a long time to heal, depending on the severity of the fall, and the age of the person falling.
 As a person ages, the body’s ability to heal wounds and injuries gradually slows down.
 This means that an initially minor injury can easily develop into a long-term, serious issue.
 As the body takes longer to heal, there is more time for complications to arise.
-These complications can range from infection to loss of muscle or movement, and can even cause a person to become bedridden.
+These complications can range from infection to loss of muscle or movement and unfortunately can even cause a person to become bedridden.
 Due to this, it is extremely important to take care of our ageing loved ones to ensure fall risk, both inside and outside of the home is minimised.

 We have put together a guide to risk factors related to falling and some helpful tips to help you take care of your ageing loved ones.